What happens if I don’t apply for a SORN?

 If your car doesn’t have a record of insurance on the Motor Insurance Database (MID) – a database of all insured vehicles in the UK – and you haven’t declared it SORN, you’ll be sent an Insurance Advisory Letter.
 This will tell you that your car is uninsured and that you may have to pay a fine unless you arrange insurance.
 You’ll also need to make sure that your car is taxed.

-You could also end up with a £1,000 fine to pay and with a County Court Judgement (CCJ) against you, so it can have serious consequences.
+You will automatically be liable to pay a £100 fine and your car could be clamped, seized or even destroyed.
+You could also end up with a £1,000 fine to pay and a County Court Judgement (CCJ) against you, so the consequences can be serious.

 If you’re not sure whether your car is insured, you can check online at askMID.com.